EndPointCorp/end-point-blog/2020/11/12/availity-api-health-insurance.html.md

 end
 ```

-The insurance coverage API then returns a link to a fairly long JSON response with a variety of information on the patient's health insurance plan.
+The insurance coverage API then returns a link to a fairly long JSON response with a variety of information on the patient’s health insurance plan.
 I added an additional class to parse that response for specific details such as name of primary care doctor, total and remaining deductibles for the year, copay amounts, etc.

-In addition to this insurance coverage API, Availity provides a variety of other [API end points](https://developer.availity.com/partner/node/503) related to health care claims and costs that could be equally valuable to the development of applications in the health care industry.
+In addition to this insurance coverage API, Availity provides various other [API end points](https://developer.availity.com/partner/node/503) related to health care claims and costs that could be equally valuable to the development of applications in the health care industry.